-In this program, you will complete 9 credit hours of practicum experiences which gives you the opportunity to gain knowledge and insight from teachers already working in the field.
-In your final semester of the program, you will complete 12 credit hours of student teaching consisting of 16 full-time weeks in an approved placement.
-In addition, you apply for admittance to the Teacher Education Program, a three-gateway process which allows you to follow the program in a sequential manner.
+In this program, you will complete practicum experiences which give you the opportunity to gain knowledge and insight from teachers already working in the field.
+In your final semester of the program, you will complete student teaching, consisting of 16 full-time weeks in an approved placement.
 To receive licensure in Early Childhood Education from the New Mexico Public Education Department, you must successfully pass various exams.
 For information regarding these exams, you may direct their questions to program advisors or to the Teacher Education Office, 575.562.2972.

 - Laboratory-based program provides extensive field experiences at the Child Development Center (CDC) on campus